onwsk8r/openwrt-cfg/README.md

 This repo assumes you are familiar with OpenWRT, Linux, networking, and all that.
 Some of the scripts might be safe-ish, but many will not be compatible with different versions of LEDE/OpenWRT or different routers.
 Altering network settings and router settings can make your router unreachable, unstable, or a paperweight.
 I managed to get a load average of 90 (on a dual core ARM) when trying to configure relaying.

-These scripts have been tested on a Linksys WRT3200ACM running OpenWRT 18.04, and are built on the OpenWRT documentation found at
+These scripts were originally developed for a Linksys WRT3200ACM running OpenWRT 18.06, have been tested on both a WRT3200ACM and WRT1900AC and are built on the OpenWRT documentation found at

 - <https://oldwiki.archive.openwrt.org/doc/howto/start>
 - <https://openwrt.org/docs/guide-user/start>